You are currently viewing Management and Control of Fall Armyworm in Maize, A serious problem for farmers in Pakistan

 Monitor

-Regularly close monitor the field.
-Monitor right from germination, two times in a week when the leaves become naked from the soil.
+Regularly closely monitor the field.
+Monitor right from germination, two times a week when the leaves become naked from the soil.

 Identification